Punit Renjen

 Renjen was raised in Rohtak, North India in the state of Haryana.
 After earning an MBA in management from Oregon's Willamette University, he was hired by Touche Ross, which merged into Deloitte in 1989.
 He has worked at Deloitte and lived in the US ever since.

 Renjen is on the Wall Street Journal's Council of CEOs and has been on the boards of directors at Catlin Gabel School, United Way Worldwide, the U.S.-India Business Council, and his alma mater.
-He lives in Portland, Oregon.